 Can Dependent Personality Disorder Be Prevented?

 Dependent personality disorder (DPD) is a disorder that causes a person to be depend-ent on others.
 A person with DPD often has an intense fear of abandonment.

 It is unclear why people develop DPD.
-Researchers and mental health professionals have struggled to find concrete factors that contribute to the development of DPD.
-The only correlations that have been found with DPD are:
+Researchers and mental health professionals have struggled to find concrete factors that contribute to developing DPD.

 - Low self-esteem

 In knowing this, it is possible to develop a plan to reduce the symptoms and onset of DPD.

 A person is diagnosed with DPD in adulthood, but the symptoms listed above can begin to show in childhood and adolescence.
 The best way to prevent or reduce the symptoms of DPD is to target these symptoms as young as possible, and teach the child or adolescent about positive self-image and healthy coping strategies.

 To combat low self-esteem, a person will begin with self-esteem building exercises.
 These exercises can be effective for both children and adults.
 To build a positive self-image, the affected person is encouraged to grow a sense of confidence and independence.

 Helping a person build confidence and a better sense of self-esteem will reduce the fear of abandonment.
 If a person believes they will be able to take care of themselves, they are less likely to be dependent on others.